Alex Call Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- Mets pitchers combine to rank 23rd in baseball in home runs allowed (129 total, 1.3 per game).
+- Mets pitchers combine to rank 23rd in baseball in home runs given up (130 total, 1.3 per game).

-- The right-hander last pitched on Saturday against the Boston Red Sox, when he threw six innings, allowing five earned runs while giving up six hits.
+- In his last time out on Sunday, the righty tossed 2 1/3 innings against the Boston Red Sox, allowing five earned runs while surrendering 10 hits.

-- The 39-year-old has a 4.20 ERA and 10.2 strikeouts per nine innings across 18 games this season, while giving up a batting average of .240 to opposing hitters.
+- The 36-year-old has amassed an ERA of 5.82, with 6.6 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .281 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.